ykro/gemini3-experiments/README.md

-# Gemini3 Experiments
+# Gemini 3 Experiments

-A collection of experiments using Gemini 3 and other advanced AI technologies.
+A collection of experiments using Gemini 3 and Nano Banana Pro.
+Google Cloud credits are provided for these projects. #AISprint

 ## Projects